Phoenix Pay

 Retry Policy

-If your webhook endpoint fails to respond with a 2xx status code within 10 seconds, Phoenix Pay retries delivery with the following schedule:
+If your endpoint fails to respond with 2xx within 10 seconds, Phoenix Pay retries:

 Idempotency

-2. Use reference_id -- Look up the payment in your system by reference_id and check if the status transition has already been applied
+2. Use reference_id — look up in your system, check if the transition was already applied

 Idempotent webhook handler